Monday, August 22, 2011

 Hi everyone and happy Monday.
 Today was the first day of school for my kids.
 Oh what a bittersweet day for everyone.
 All the excitement for brand new school year.
 My kids are excited and scared all at the same time.
 I was so excited for the first day, but have to admit the silence in our home is no fun at all.

 I look so forward to it and then when it finally gets here it's a bit sad.
 I can say today has flown by and I hope my kiddos are having awesome first day.
-I shared a photo on my face book fan page of the kids first day of school.
 Before bed last night we packed up all the lunch boxes and laid out all their school clothes.
 I'm so glad that we packed the lunches ahead of time because it was such a time saver this morning.

 Last week while I was working on my Back to School Lunch Box Idea's post.
 I started thinking about all the fun items that I could place in the kids sandwich keepers.
 One idea that popped to mind was making my own Homemade Pizza Lunchables.
 The pizza ones are Carson's favorite of all the Lunchalbes.
 I prepared a batch of my no fail pizza crust and got started.

 I had everything on hand so that made it really easy.
 My kids thought I was nuts attempting such a thing.
 My daughter said mom why are you making those when you can just buy them at the store?
 I told her because those can get expensive so I want to try and make them myself.
 The whole process from start to finish was really easy and not time consuming at all.

 I got about 20 pizza rounds from one pizza dough recipe.
 Pretty good if you ask me.
 The best part is they tasted just like the real deal.
 Look how cute they look in the little sandwich containers.
-I have included some step by step photos below to show you how easy these homemade lunchables are to make.
+I have included some step by step photos below to show you how easy these homemade Lunchables are to make.
 This might not be for everyone, but if it's for you then I think you will enjoy this post.

 Prepare pizza dough according to recipe.
 Separate dough into 18-20 golf ball size pizza dough balls.
 Set aside and let the dough rest for about 10 minutes.
 Preheat oven to 400 degrees.
 On a floured surface roll out each pizza dough ball into a 5 inch circle.